 This is a common scenario, where the VLAN interface is used instead of the interface name in the command line.

-This is because when a filter with host x.x.x.x is set in sniffer, FortiGate has to strip out the vlan id and frames first to know the host address to capture the traffic, hence it is not sure it is coming via the dmz interface.
+This is because when a filter with host x.x.x.x is set in sniffer, FortiGate has to strip out the VLAN ID and frames first to know the host address to capture the traffic, hence it is not sure if the traffic is coming via the DMZ interface.

-If the sniffer filter is changed like below, a DMZ should be visible in interface as well for incoming incoming packets
+If the sniffer filter is changed like below, a DMZ should be visible in the interface as well for incoming packets.

 # diag sniffer packet any ' ' 4

 Also, when capturing the traffic with Verbose 6 (to see the contents of the packet), the VLAN tag is stripped when the filter is run on the VLAN interface or 'any' interface.

 To capture the VLAN tag in a packet capture, the sniffer must be run on the underlying physical interface.

 In this situation, the filters cannot be used: